 The per capita income in Winchester in 2018 was $90,356, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $361,424 for a family of four.

-Winchester is a somewhat ethnically-diverse town.
+Winchester is a very ethnically-diverse town.
 The people who call Winchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winchester residents report their race to be White, followed by Asian.
-Important ancestries of people in Winchester include Italian, English, German, and Polish.
+Important ancestries of people in Winchester include Irish, Italian, English, German, and Polish.

 The most common language spoken in Winchester is English.
 Other important languages spoken here include Chinese and French.